webplatform/docs-wpd/Infrastructure/architecture/VM_roles/index.md

 * '''Must it have a Volume''': ''yes''  (to store the code repositories)
 * '''Must it have a DNS reverse lookup''': No
 * '''What does it do?''':
-** ''Source code hosting'' through git, using Gitolite
+** ''Source code hosting'' through git, using Gitolite.
+We might soon either use back Gerrit or Phabricator

 == salt ==